wantedfast/ml-agents/com.unity.ml-agents/Documentation~/Installation.md

 pip3 install -e ./ml-agents
 ```

-Running pip with the `-e` flag will let you make changes to the Python files directly and have those reflected when you run `mlagents-learn`.
-It is important to install these packages in this order as the `mlagents` package depends on `mlagents_envs`, and installing it in the other order will download `mlagents_envs` from PyPi.
+Note:

+Install the packages in this order.
+The `mlagents` package depends on `mlagents_envs`.
+Installing them in the other order will download `mlagents_envs` from PyPi, which can cause version mismatches.